INDIAN HIMALAYAN REGION (IHR) - ENVIRONMENTAL CHALLENGES

-- No construction should be undertaken which fall in hazard zones or areas falling on the spring lines and first order streams.
+- No construction should be undertaken which falls in hazard zones or areas falling on the spring lines and first-order streams.

-- Architectural and aesthetic norms for construction of buildings in mountain/hill areas should be enforced.
+- Architectural and aesthetic norms for the construction of buildings in mountain/hill areas should be enforced.

-- An integrated development plan may be prepared taking into consideration environmental and other relevant factors
+- An integrated development plan may be prepared to take into consideration environmental and other relevant factors

-- In highly seismic areas like Himalaya, all construction should incorporate earthquake resistant features
+- In highly seismic areas like the Himalayas, all construction should incorporate earthquake-resistant features

 Pilgrimage Tourism in Sensitive Areas

-- Unfortunately, most of these places lack adequate facilities of transport, accommodation, waste disposal and other amenities for the ever growing number of pilgrims that visit them every year.
+- Unfortunately, most of these places lack adequate facilities for transport, accommodation, waste disposal, and other amenities for the ever-growing number of pilgrims that visit them every year.